Narelle Heard

 Robert Matthews

-Robert is currently serving as: Director of the Red Cliffs Association Board; Secretary of the Koorlong Hall Committee; and member of the Mallee Natural Food Group Board.
-Robert is also sole director of Kurnwill Quarries.
+Robert is currently serving as Secretary of the Koorlong Hall Committee and is the sole director of Kurnwill Quarries.

 Andrew Charles